wajahatabbas27/Modern-Portfolio-using-Nextjs/README.md

 - Now we will be looking how to start using sanity!
 - The best part of using the sanity is for the non developers who will get look at this and will change the items on the console and the codebase or the webste will be updated all the way.

-- npm install -g @sanity/cli -- install sanity sanity cli in your pc.
+- npm install -g @sanity/cli -- install sanity cli in your pc.
 - sanity init --coupon sonny2022 -- this command to create the sanity from your terminal all the way

 - After running the above command we have to do some checks put yes at all